History, tourist information, and nearby accommodation

 The museum holds regular special exhibits based on Linlithgow's people and heritage.

 Our family came to Linlithgow to see the Palace, like most tourists.
-We saw the brown tourist sign to Annet House and decided to see what it was all about.
+We saw the brown tourist sign for the museum and decided to see what it was all about.
 Though small, the museum is a delight.
-There's a lot of history packed into the 18th century house, and the gardens are a beautiful oasis of colour and quiet.
+There's a lot of history packed into the three galleries.

 About Annet House